Skip to main content

 Why Choose Us

-Spec + Manufacturer — we engineer and manufacture our own footing additives, dust control solutions, and base stabilization systems
+Manufacturer — we make our own footing additives, dust control, and base stabilization products

-Discipline-specific arena design — we tune footing depth, composition, and feel to how you actually ride
+Discipline-specific guidance — footing depth, composition, and feel matched to how you actually ride

-Nationwide footing support — we ship and consult across the U.S. in all climates and soil conditions; Ground Shapers network builders travel
+Global shipping & consultation — we ship and consult worldwide across all climates and soil conditions

 FAQ